-Enters, stage left American Express.
-Set out to teach Financial responsibility to local students, came in as a generous sponsor to develop a mural meant to capture the aspirations of the community.
+Enter American Express, with a program to teach financial management basics to local students.
+As part of the program, Amex sponsored a mural designed to capture the aspirations of the community.
 Clarksdale is the home of the Delta Blues; upon entering the town you hear blues music permeating into the streets at all hours of the day.
 Classic clubs like Ground Zero Blues Club and Reds have music every night throughout the week, and draw tourists from every corner of the planet.

 Beautify Earth stepped into Clarksdale early May to install a single mural across from the Ground Zero Blues Club.
 What happened was far beyond what we could have hoped for.
 The community came out and shared their dreams with us; they sang from their hearts and they showed us what art can do to bring people together.